-To meditate we need concentration, and to develop concentration we use the Dharana meditation technique, the sixth limb of Patanjali’s Eight Limbs of Yoga.
+To meditate we need concentration, and to develop concentration we use Dharana, the sixth limb of Patanjali’s Eight Limbs of Yoga.

-In my online meditation lessons, I’ve seen how this simple script can help cultivate concentration.
+In my online meditation lessons, I’ve seen how this simple practice can help cultivate concentration.

 Indeed, the very word “Dharana” is Sanskrit for “Concentration”, which is defined as “holding something in the mind.”